spinningtopsofdoom/ClojureWest2016/clojure_west/intro/01-intro.md

 - Avoiding the gray goo scenario when making nano machines
 - What cup of tea is best to power your Infinite Improbability Drive (earl gray hot)
-- How to make the spaceship bigger on the inside then on the outside
+- How to make the spaceship bigger on the inside than on the outside

 !SLIDE